adavault/cnhids/README.md

 sudo /var/ossec/bin/manage_agents
 sudo /var/ossec/bin/ossec-control restart
 ```
-Make sure you have UDP port 1514 open from agent to server
+Make sure you have UDP port 1514 open from agent to server, and stateful rules to track server response.

-Known issue: Importing the key to agent shows ERROR: Cannot unlink /queue/rids/sender: No such file or directory
+Known issue on OSSEC: Importing the key to agent shows ERROR: Cannot unlink /queue/rids/sender: No such file or directory
 You can safely ignore.

 The script also supports installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)